Adults-friendly, riverside paddy rooms, the original Ubud design hotel.

 Editorial · #17 on the Top 20 Wellness Retreat Hotels 2026 list

-Alila Ubud's case for the wellness retreat is the Kerry Hill architectural significance combined with the entry-level rate.
-The 1996 property at Payangan was designed by Kerry Hill, one of the most architecturally significant Bali hotels of the past three decades, and the property has retained the original design through ownership changes (Hyatt acquired Alila in 2018).
+Alila Ubud's case for the wellness retreat is the Kerry Hill architecture combined with an entry-level rate.
+The 1996 property at Payangan was designed by Kerry Hill, one of the most architecturally significant Bali hotels of the past three decades, and it has kept the original design through ownership changes (Hyatt acquired Alila in 2018).

-The Spa Alila runs the property's wellness programming with Balinese-tradition treatments and the property's signature Resilience three-day programme integrating yoga, meditation and breathwork.
-The 56 rooms and villas across the property include the iconic green-tiled infinity pool overlooking the river gorge, the most-photographed Bali pool.
+Spa Alila runs the wellness programming with Balinese-tradition treatments and the signature Resilience three-day programme of yoga, meditation and breathwork.
+The 56 rooms and villas frame the green-tiled infinity pool over the river gorge, among the most photographed in Bali.

-The Plantation restaurant runs the wellness-aligned dining.
-The property's lower entry rate combined with the architectural significance and the Kerry Hill design make Alila Ubud the working entry-level Bali wellness retreat: guests get the architectural setting and the wellness programming at a fraction of the COMO Shambhala or Mandapa cost.
-The structural compromise is the operational scale (Alila Ubud runs at a larger scale and lower service-tenure tier than the top properties).
+The Plantation restaurant handles the wellness-aligned dining.
+The lower entry rate alongside the architecture and the Kerry Hill pedigree make Alila Ubud the entry point to Bali wellness: the setting and the programming at a fraction of the COMO Shambhala or Mandapa cost.
+The honest compromise is operational scale, larger and at a lower service-tenure tier than the top properties.
 Best for the entry-level Bali wellness stay at an architecturally significant property.